watertap-org/watertap/docs/technical_reference/core/sido_methods.rst

 .. currentmodule:: watertap.core.zero_order_sido

-The `build_sido` method is intended to be used to rapidly construct a standard set of material balance equations for zero-order type models with a signle inlet and two outlets.
+The `build_sido` method is intended to be used to rapidly construct a standard set of material balance equations for zero-order type models with a single inlet and two outlets.

 Usage
 -----